BAD CREDIT APARTMENTS IN AUSTIN, TX :: APARTMENTS EXPRESS - AUSTIN APARTMENT LOCATOR - ASAP MOVE-IN APARTMENT LOCATOR

 Here’s a general guide:

-• 700+ – You’ll likely qualify for almost any apartment with no extra deposits.
+• 700+ – You will likely qualify for almost any apartment with no extra deposits.

 • 600–699 – Many places will still approve you, possibly with a higher deposit or cosigner.